 THIS DATE IN HISTORY: Sept.
 9

 On the same day, Washington coach Bryan Murray names younger brother Terry as his assistant.
-The Murrays are the first brother combination to coach the same team at the same time.
+The Murrays are the first brother combination in NHL history to coach the same team at the same time.

-1960: The Hockey Hall of Fame announces its newest members: Buck Boucher, Sylvio Mantha and Jack Walker as players, and Charles Adams and Frank Selke as builders.
+1960: The Hockey Hall of Fame announces its newest members -- George Boucher, Sylvio Mantha and Jack Walker as players, and Charles Adams and Frank Selke as builders.

 1997: Mario Lemieux heads the new class of inductees at the Hall of Fame.
 As it did with players like Gordie Howe and Bobby Orr, the Hall waives the three-year waiting period for Lemieux after he retires in 1997.
 Also like Howe, Lemieux later returns as an active NHL player after being inducted.

 Video: Mario Lemieux scored 100 points 10 different times

 2013: Miikka Kiprusoff, the 2005-06 Vezina Trophy winner with the Calgary Flames, announces his retirement.
 Kiprusoff, a fifth-round choice (No. 116) by the San Jose Sharks in the 1995 NHL Draft, blossoms into one of the NHL's top goalies after being traded to the Flames on Nov.
 16, 2003.
 He sparks the Flames to Game 7 of the 2004 Stanley Cup Final, wins the Vezina and Jennings trophies in 2005-06 and wins at least 35 games in seven consecutive seasons from 2005-06 through 2011-12.
 He retires with 319 victories, a 2.49 goals-against average and 44 shutouts.